 Twelve fellowships are awarded for tenure in the junior and senior years (defined as the last two years of an entire undergraduate program).
 The Gaines Fellowships carry a stipend of $2,000 in the junior year and $3,000 in the senior year.

 All Gaines Fellows are required to take a specially designed, four-credit hour per semester seminar in the humanities during both semesters of the junior year.
-In addition, each Junior fellow must complete a jury project planning and optionally carrying out an improvement to the local community.
+In addition, each Junior fellow must complete a jury project planning and optionally carrying out an improvement to a community, whether it be our campus, Lexington, the fellow's hometown, or a community further afield.

 Rising Senior Fellows are eligible for Betts, Rowland, and European Travel Scholarships.
 These scholarships provide financial support for experiences that significantly enhance Fellows' knowledge and abilities.
 The Betts and Rowland Scholarships, named in honor of directors emeriti, support research, travel, or other experiences that prepare Fellows for further work in their fields of study or community engagement.
 The European Travel Scholarships support travel and study in museums and other important sites throughout Europe's cultural capitals.